github/developer.github.com/content/v3/orgs/members.md

 <%= headers 204 %>

-## List organization memberships
+## List all organization memberships

 <div class="alert">
   <p>
-    The Team Memberships API is currently available for developers to preview.
+    The Organization Memberships API is currently available for developers to preview.
     During the preview period, the API may change without notice.
     Please see the <a href="/changes/2014-08-27-team-memberships-api/">blog post</a> for full details.
   </p>